\"Writing.Com

 With Barnabas close behind, Nosedive twisted and turned, curved and spun in every direction.
 He was running out of tricks to avoid Barnabas' sharp talons when he noticed something familiar.
 It was Buttenhauser's Meadow--and his practice tree!
 An idea hit him and he dove for it.

 Barnabas tried to follow Nosedive but couldn't keep up.
 Watching Nosedive speed downward toward the tree, Barnabas was sure the little bat would crash and decided to wait for him to hit the ground.
 "This is going to be easy", he thought in delight.
-Disappearing into the leaves of the practice tree, Nosedive reached out and grabbed onto the branch that had made him crash into Ellis.
-As it bent, Nosedive's feet almost touched the ground before it sent him shooting back toward the sky.
+The rush of wind in his face, Nosedive disappeared into the leaves of his practice tree.
+He reached out just like Nelly showed him and grabbed onto the branch that had made him crash into Ellis.
+As it bent, Nosedive's feet almost touched the ground before he was shot back toward the sky with a loud snap.

 Aiming his helmet straight at Barnabas, Nosedive wrapped his wings around his body as tightly as he could.
 "Oh, what luck," said Barnabas as he saw Nosedive heading straight for him.

-The owl flew down expecting to snare his breakfast.
+The owl flew toward his prey expecting a yummy breakfast.
 What he got was a beakful of Nosedive's helmet!
-Barnabas spun backward and fell to the ground as Nosedive shot away like a rocket.
+Barnabas spun backward and fell to the ground with a thump as Nosedive shot away like a rocket.
 When he thought he was high enough, Nosedive raced toward home without looking back.

 On the way, Nosedive met his big brother.
 "Belfry!"
 Nosedive called.
 "Am I glad to see you!"
 Belfry had recognized Nosedive's helmet in the moonlight and was rushing to his aid when he saw Nosedive's escape.